Design Thinking Tools for Candidate Experience: A Starter Guide

 Explore the possibilities and generate a range of creative (even crazy) ideas.

 You hold a brainstorming session exploring ways the lunch break can be made into a positive experience for candidates.
-Ideas ranges from catering a gourmet meal to removing the lunch break altogether.
+Ideas range from catering a gourmet meal to removing the lunch break altogether.

 Build prototypes for a range of promising ideas.
 Then, ask users for feedback.